thegrumpys/odop/docs/Help/htt.md

 Specifically, as available screen width diminishes, sections on the right of the main page will reposition to the bottom of the page.
-This means that more vertical scrolling will be required but font sizes will remain legible, even on a cell phone.
+This means that more vertical scrolling will be required but font sizes will remain legible, even on a smartphone.
-Note that while operation on a cell phone may be possible, the scrolling necessary to accommodate screen size limitations may impact productivity.
+Note that while operation on a smartphone may be possible, the scrolling necessary to accommodate screen size limitations may impact productivity.
 Similarly, while it is possible to use the ODOP software from a mobile device, establishing initial impressions with a full size monitor, keyboard and mouse is recommended.